-7 Correspondence Between EPCs and GS1 Keys
+7. Correspondence Between EPCs and GS1 Keys

-- As discussed in Section 4.3, there is a well-defined releationship between Electronic - 1097 Product Codes (EPCs) and seven keys defined in the GS1 General Specifications - 1098 [GS1GS10.0].
-This section specifies the correspondence between EPCs and GS1 keys. - The correspondence between EPCs and GS1 keys relies on identifying the portion of a - GS1 key that is the GS1 Company Prefix.
-The GS1 Company Prefix is a 6- to 11-digit - number assigned by a GS1 Member Organization to a managing entity, and the managing - entity is free to create GS1 keys using that GS1 Company Prefix. - In some instances, a GS1 Member Organization assigns a "one off" GS1 key, such as a - 1104 complete GTIN, GLN, or other key, to a subscribing organization.
-In such cases, the - GS1 Member Organization holds the GS1 Company Prefix, and therefore is responsible - for identifying the number of digits that are to occupy the GS1 Company Prefix position - within the EPC.
-The organization receiving the one-off key should consult with its GS1 - 1108 Member Organization to determine the appropriate number of digits to ascribe to the - 1109 Company Prefix portion when constructing a corresponding EPC.
-In particular, a - subscribing organization must not assume that the entire one-off key will occupy the - 1111 Company Prefix digits of the EPC, unless specifically instructed by the GS1 Member - Organization issuing the key.
-Moreover, a subscribing organization must not use the - digits comprising a particular one-off key to construct any other kind of GS1 Key.
-For - example, if a subscribing organization is issued a one-off GLN, it must not create SSCCs - using the 12 digits of the one-off GLN as though it were a 12-digit GS1 Company Prefix. - When derived from GS1 Keys, the "first component of an EPC" is usually, but not - always (e.g., GTIN-8, One-Off Key), a GS1 Company prefix.
-The GTIN-8 requires - special treatment; see Section 7.1.2 for how an EPC is constructed from a GTIN-8.
-As - 1119 stated above, the One-Off Key may or may not be used in its entirety as the first - component of an EPC.
+- 1066 As discussed in Section 4.3, there is a well-defined releationship between Electronic Product - 1067 Codes (EPCs) and seven keys (plus the component / part identifier) defined in the GS1 General - Specifications [GS1GS10.0].
+This section specifies the correspondence between EPCs and GS1 - 1069 keys.

+- 1070 The correspondence between EPCs and GS1 keys relies on identifying the portion of a GS1 key - that is the GS1 Company Prefix.
+The GS1 Company Prefix is a 6- to 11-digit number assigned - by a GS1 Member Organization to a managing entity, and the managing entity is free to create - 1073 GS1 keys using that GS1 Company Prefix. - In some instances, a GS1 Member Organization assigns a "one off" GS1 key, such as a complete - 1075 GTIN, GLN, or other key, to a subscribing organization.
+In such cases, the GS1 Member - Organization holds the GS1 Company Prefix, and therefore is responsible for identifying the - number of digits that are to occupy the GS1 Company Prefix position within the EPC.
+The - organization receiving the one-off key should consult with its GS1 Member Organization to - determine the appropriate number of digits to ascribe to the GS1 Company Prefix portion when - 1080 constructing a corresponding EPC.
+In particular, a subscribing organization must not assume - that the entire one-off key will occupy the GS1 Company Prefix digits of the EPC, unless - specifically instructed by the GS1 Member Organization issuing the key.
+Moreover, a - subscribing organization must not use the digits comprising a particular one-off key to construct - any other kind of GS1 Key.
+For example, if a subscribing organization is issued a one-off GLN, - it must not create SSCCs using the 12 digits of the one-off GLN as though it were a 12-digit GS1 - 1086 Company Prefix. - When derived from GS1 Keys, the "first component of an EPC" is usually, but not always (e.g., - 1088 GTIN-8, One-Off Key), a GS1 Company prefix.
+The GTIN-8 requires special treatment; see - 1089 Section 7.1.2 for how an EPC is constructed from a GTIN-8.
+As stated above, the One-Off Key - may or may not be used in its entirety as the first component of an EPC.

-7.1 Serialized Global Trade Item Number (SGTIN)
+7.1.
+Serialized Global Trade Item Number (SGTIN)

-- 1122 The SGTIN EPC (Section 6.3.1) does not correspond directly to any GS1 key, but instead - 1123 corresponds to a combination of a GTIN key plus a serial number.
-The serial number in - the SGTIN is defined to be equivalent to AI 21 in the GS1 General Specifications. - The correspondence between the SGTIN EPC URI and a GS1 element string consisting - of a GTIN key (AI 01) and a serial number (AI 21) is depicted graphically below:
+- The SGTIN EPC (Section 6.3.1) does not correspond directly to any GS1 key, but instead - 1093 corresponds to a combination of a GTIN key plus a serial number.
+The serial number in the - SGTIN is defined to be equivalent to AI 21 in the GS1 General Specifications. - The correspondence between the SGTIN EPC URI and a GS1 element string consisting of a - 1096 GTIN key (AI 01) and a serial number (AI 21) is depicted graphically below: